 - 1. Ensure that the U of T FTS is less dependent on the pointing system (especially in azimuth).
 Devise a better method of solar alignment with the pointing system. - 2.
 Remove PCDA, the ABB Bomem control software that is designed for manual ground-based work. - 3.
 Create more robust LabVIEW code to control the instrument. - 4.
 Embed housekeeping functionality into the main LabVIEW control code. - 5.
-Modify the detector mounts to include z-translation capability for the InSb detector (the MCT detector already had z-axis adjustment). - 6.
+Modify the detector mounts to include z-translation capability for the InSb detector. - 6.
 Obtain new detectors, as the old ones were borrowed from the University of Denver.

 To address the first item, a "delta"-tracker, which had flown in previous balloon campaigns on a different FTS, was acquired from Environment Canada.
-The tracker has a $\pm 10^{\circ}$ tracking range in elevation and azimuth and an electronics board that independently controls it from the instrument (Figure 4.6).
+The tracker has a $\pm 10^{\circ}$ tracking range in elevation and azimuth and an electronics board that independently controls it from the instrument.
 This was ideal for use on board the payload in order to complement the gondola pointing system's azimuth control.
 Integrating the U of T FTS with the rest of the payload became simple, and ground-based measurements could be set up by adding two mirrors in front of the tracker.
-The extra mirrors were necessary because during mid-day, the sun can reach up to $45^{\circ}$ in elevation, outside of the range of the delta-tracker.
+The extra mirrors were necessary because during mid-day, the sun can reach up to 45° in elevation, outside of the range of the delta-tracker.

 To address item number six, we purchased new detectors, with 24-hour dewars and preamps mounted inside the jacket of the detectors.
 This improved the noise levels of the detectors because the preamp connections are shorter, reducing pickup noise.
 Both detectors (InSb and MCT) are photovoltaic.
-MCT detectors are typically photoconductive; however, over a range of input intensities, photovoltaic detectors produce a more linear output voltage.
+MCT detectors are typically photoconductive, however, over a range of input intensities, photovoltaic detectors produce a more linear output voltage.

-To address item number five, we made further modifications to the detector mount, adding some more fine control to the mount by allowing the detectors to slide in their third
+To address item number five, we made further modifications to the detector mount, adding some more fine control to the mount by allowing the detectors to slide in their third axis more easily.
+Since the MANTRA 2004 launch, we have also included micrometer control in the third axis of each of the detectors, for more accurate and repeatable detector alignment.